The nature of cosmological metric perturbations in presence of gravitational particle production: Introduction

-Out of the various models of particle creation cosmology, in this paper we have chosen to follow the work presented in Ref.~\cite{Lima:2012cm}.
-In this reference the authors briefly mentioned about an initial de Sitter phase in presence of radiation.
-The previous analysis did not discuss about the cosmological perturbations during such a de Sitter phase in the very early Universe.
 The material in the paper is organized in the following way.
 In the next section we present the relevant calculations and results required to understand the background (unperturbed) cosmology accompanied by gravitational particle production.
 In section \ref{dS} we present the details about the de Sitter phase in presence of radiation.
 Section \ref{sp} presents the results related to scalar cosmological perturbations in the de Sitter model in presence of radiation.
 In section \ref{vt} we briefly present the results related to vector and tensor perturbations in such models.
 The next section concludes the paper by summarizing the results obtained in it.